jungho/kotlin-spring-rest-mongodb/README.md

 ## Note ##

-As the application uses OAuth2 authentication with Azure AD and uses Azure CosmoDB MongoDB service for the durable store, you will need to provision these services in your Azure subscription.
+The application uses MongoDB for the database.
+You will need to create an instance (You can use Azure CosmoDB).
 Once you do, update the [application-development.yml](./src/main/resources/application-development.yml) config file to update the necessary config.

 ## References ##